PolarTerrestrialEnvironmentalSystems/Bering_Sea_Plankton_Sequencing/Diatom_Amplicon_Sequencing/README.md

 For the `Rarefaction`, the R script by [Stefan Kruse](https://github.com/StefanKruse/R_Rarefaction) was adapted.

-For running the script, the following libraries in R must be installed:
+For running the script, the following libraries must be installed in R:
 <li> tidyverse
 <li> readxl
 <li> openxlsx